limboniatech/limbonia-result/README.md

-# limbonia
+# limbonia-result
-This repository contains all Limbonia code that hasn't been / can't be broken out into sub-projects
+This repository contains Limbonia the result interface. trait and Collection object

 ## TODO
 Write out the rest of the documentation...